 - net start msiserver

-- Restart your Windows Update Services to see if the Windows 10 Update Error 0x8007000d still persists.
+- Restart your Windows Update Services to see if the Windows error code 0x8007000d persists.

 Third Method – Utilize the Windows SFC (System File Checker)